Norway and the OSCE

 The delegation represents Norway in all of the OSCE’s permanent bodies: The Permanent Council, the Forum for Security Cooperation, the Ministerial Council, as well as Summits.
 It also serves to connect Norwegian authorities with the OSCE’s secretariat, autonomous institutions and field missions, as well as the delegations of the other participating States.
 The majority of OSCE meetings takes place in the old imperial palace of Hofburg in the city centre, where the OSCE has its headquarters.
 The delegation shares offices with the Royal Norwegian Embassy in Vienna.

-The delegation is headed by Ambassador Steffen Kongstad, and consists of a total of three diplomats from the Ministry of Foreign Affairs, one military adviser from the Ministry of Defence, three secretaries, two interns and one driver.
+The delegation is headed by Ambassador Steffen Kongstad, and consists of a total of three diplomats from the Ministry of Foreign Affairs, one military adviser from the Ministry of Defence, an adviser, three secretaries, two interns and one driver.
 The delegation works on issues accross the OSCE’s three dimensions of security, and promotes Norwegian policies and priorities in the various OSCE bodies.
 In 2017, Norway chaired the OSCE Security Committee.

 On these pages you will find information concerning the OSCE and Norway's engagement with the organisation, including all Norwegian statements in the Permanent Council and other official meetings of the OSCE.
 You will also find information on how to apply for positions or internships, as well as links to relevant institutions, embassies and organizations.